Volakile/Pi/README.md

 # Getting Prepped

 1) Power on your PI and complete any necessary steps to get you logged in and connected to a network (ethernet preferred).
-2) If using a desktop version, find how to start the terminal as this will be where you do all your install / config.
+2) If using a desktop version, click the terminal icon in the task bar as this will be where you do all your install / config.
 3) Ensure the OS is up to date by running `sudo apt update %% apt upgrade -y`
-4) Add your own user and give them sudo permissions, run these commands, as is (changing names):
+4) Add your own user and give them sudo permissions, run these commands, as is (changing exampleuser to a username of your choice):

 `adduser exampleuser`